The Floured Table

 I like to leave a border so a bit of the banana and dulce de leche peek through - it's a nice visual (and flavor) cue.

-• Place horizontally sliced bananas cut side up on top of whipped cream.
-Brush cut sides with a bit of thinned dulce de leche sauce to add color and help prevent browning.
+• Arrange the long banana pieces on top of the whipped cream.
+Brush the cut sides with the thinned dulce de leche to prevent browning.

 optional toppings: chocolate shavings, Biscoff cookie crumbles